JSubelj/g910-gkey-macro-support/README.md

 The code is tested on Logitech G910 keyboard, OS: Manjaro, 4.19.1 Linux kernel, DE: kde plasma 5.14.3.

-Everything is described in great depth on [wiki](https://github.com/JSubelj/g910-gkey-macro-support/wiki).
+Everything is described in great depth (and actually much better) on [WIKI](https://github.com/JSubelj/g910-gkey-macro-support/wiki).

 ## Requirements